 The lengths of the embankments should also be long enough to allow the rail stress to return to a constant value away from the abutments where additional stresses are typically introduced into the rails from temperature variations applied to the decks of the structure.
 Figure 6 shows typical rail stress variations for a simply supported deck for (a) where there is Continuously Welded Rail (CWR) and just a temperature increase has been applied to the deck and (b) where temperature increases have been applied to both the rails and the deck.
-For both models the embankment length just sufficient for the rail stresses to be considered constant.
+For both models the embankment lengths are just sufficient for the rail stresses to be considered constant at the embankment limits.

-When defining the lengths of the embankments the UIC774-3 Code of Practice states that these should be greater than 100m (Clause 1.7.3).
+When defining the lengths of the embankments the UIC774-3 Code of Practice states that these should be a minimum of 100m (Clause 1.7.3).